Unveiling Multiple Descents in Unsupervised Autoencoders: Real World Applications

-In the bottom row of Figure \ref{fig:umap_single_cell_2} we present the UMAP representations extracted based on the embeddings of the learned AEs.
-For small models, KNN-DAT results are better compared to the interpolating models.
-However, they achieve lower KNN-DAT at the expense of learning the source data inadequately (high train loss), which is the primary objective of the learning process.
-The interpolating models fit the source data, preventing them from learning any shared representations of the different batches, resulting in high KNN-DAT.
-We find that over-parameterized models yield the best KNN-DAT results, achieving a score of 0.75 with a hidden layer size of 2000.
-Over-parameterized models also lead to reduced train and test losses, resulting in improved reconstruction of both the source and target data.
-This suggests that \textit{over-parameterized models facilitate the transition between source and target datasets, serving as a viable domain adaptation strategy}.
-We also display results for the linear subspace dataset in Appendix \ref{app:domain_adaptation_appendix}.
+Figures \ref{fig:umap_hidden_50}, \ref{fig:umap_hidden_450}, \ref{fig:umap_hidden_2000} show UMAP representations based on AE embeddings.
+Under-parameterized models achieve better KNN-DAT than critical-regime models but at the cost of poor source data learning (high train loss).
+Critical-regime models focus on domain-specific features, leading to higher KNN-DAT.
+Over-parameterized models perform best, achieving a KNN-DAT of 0.75, reduced test loss, and improved target data reconstruction.
+This highlights their effectiveness, as \textit{over-parameterized models facilitate the transition between source and target datasets, serving as a viable domain adaptation strategy}.
+Additional results for the subspace data model are in Appendix \ref{subsec:linear_subspace_more_domain_adaptation}.